supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

    **Note**: if you receive a message "You can't access this section.",  wait 5 minutes and try again.
 Sometimes the access rules need to propagate the tenant.

-### Task 1: Apply Microsoft Defender for Office 365 preset security policies
+### Task 2: Apply Microsoft Defender for Office 365 preset security policies

-In this task, you will assign preset security policies for EOP and Microsoft Defender for Office 365 in the Microsoft 365 security portal.
+In this task, you will assign preset security policies for Exchange Online Protection (EOP) and Microsoft Defender for Office 365 in the Microsoft 365 security portal.

-1. Login to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-1. Start the Microsoft Edge browser.

 1. In the Edge browser, go to the Microsoft 365 Defender portal at (https://security.microsoft.com).